IACERASMUS/ERASMUS2022/registration.md

 ## [Registration form](https://docs.google.com/forms/d/e/1FAIpQLScaVcu1drZViepYn_UZ1cHutmKqg0OJNNnxt_yAsP8-JnXuLg/viewform) * Deadline for consideration for in-person attendance June 15th 2022 *

+## Requirements

+The school will include both traditional lectures and more hands-on tutorials.
+These tutorials will primarily be delivered in the form of jupyter notebooks, as such attendees should have access to a linux/mac computer with a working installation of python3+.
+Jupyter will be useful, but the commands can be copy-pasted into a python prompt.
+Participants will be informed of the required packages before the school, but it is safe to assume that they will include: astropy, matplotlib, numpy, phoebe, scipy, and their dependencies.

 ## Lunches and excursion

 Lunches for the duration of the school will also be provided free for the in-person attendees.